Ojaswa05/Iris_Flower_Classification/README.md

-This is a Python, ML end to emd Project
+This is a Python, ML end to end Project.

 Like this Project!:)